 Referrals to Crawford House are accepted from medically monitored and managed in-patient programs, intensive outpatient treatment programs, or other supervised, structured settings.
 Women may also self-refer.
 If the initial admission criteria are met after the telephone screening, an in person interview will be arranged.

-Please contact Brenda Pateman at (908) 874-5153 if you have any questions or to begin the intake process.
+Please contact Maria Pipitone at (908) 874-5153 if you have any questions or to begin the intake process.